mah0001/metadata-editor-docs-v2/translators.md

 ## Translating the Metadata Editor software application

-The Metadata Editor can be translated to other languages.
-To create translations, navigate to site administration and then under the “Settings” menu, click on “Translate”.
+The Metadata Editor was designed in compliance with internationalization best practice.
+The software can easily be translated to other languages by any user, using the translation tool provided.

+If the application is not available in your language, you may cerate a translation using a user interface.
+This requires administrator privileges.
+If you have been assiged a role as administrator, the *Site administration* item will appear in the menu that opens when you click on your name.
+Clisk on *Settings* then select *Translate* in the *Site administration* main menu.

+ME_UG_v1-0-0_translation_site_administration_menu.png

-Translations are done using a user interface as described below.
-The output of a translation will consist of a series of PHP files (with extension [.php]) that can be uploaded on the server where the Editor is installed.
+Instructions on how to translate the software are provided below.
+The output of a translation will consist of a series of PHP files (with extension [.php]) that can be uploaded on the server where the Metadata Editor is installed.
 Instructions on where to save these files, and on how to activate a new language, are provided below.
+Thes etranslation files can be shared with other organizations that use the Metadata Editor.
+You are thus encouraged to share them, and to inform the World Bank about the availability of your translation.

 The Metadata Editor supports translation into any UTF8-encoded language, including Arabic, Chinese, German, and Russian.
 For right-to-left languages like Arabic, the UI must be adjusted for correct display.
 Translations only affect the labels, not the UI layout.

-Note:  The application allows translation from English to English.
-This option is used to modify the display of labels/text in the Editor interface.
+Note:  The application allows translation from a language to itself, e.g., from English to English.
+This option can be used to modify the display of labels/text in the Editor interface.
 It allows site administrators to adapt the user interface to specific terms used in their organization.

 [image]